lfwa/carbontracker/README.md

   Total epochs of your training loop.
 #### Optional arguments
 - `epochs_before_pred` (default=1):
   Epochs to monitor before outputting predicted consumption.
 Set to -1 for all epochs.
+Set to 0 for no prediction.
 - `monitor_epochs` (default=1):
   Total number of epochs to monitor.
 Outputs actual consumption when reached.
 Set to -1 for all epochs.
-Cannot be less than `epochs_before_pred`.
+Cannot be less than `epochs_before_pred` or equal to 0.
 - `update_interval` (default=10):
   Interval in seconds between power usage measurements are taken.
 - `interpretable` (default=True):